timon-k/next-nats-k8s-demo/README.md

-# Next.js + NATS + Protobuf + Typescript demo ap
+# next-nats-k8s chat demo app

-This is a toy example of a chat application which shows how to integrate a Next.js app with a backend when the communication with the back-end is done via protobuf messages over NATS.
+This is a toy chat application which serves as a technical showcase to demonstrate

+- how to integrate a Next.js back-end with streaming data coming from a back-end where
+    - the backend is connected via NATS and uses both ephemeral (NATS) as well as persistent (JetStream) messaging
+    - protobuf messages are used to communicate with the back-end.
+- how to reliably connect the browser / client-side of Next.js to the streaming data in the back end using server-sent events (SSE).
+- how to read a runtime service configuration in YAML format in a Next.js back-end.
+- how to deploy the whole application to Kubernetes.

+The app sends all messages between the users as ephemeral messages, i.e., a user who logs into an existing chatroom does not see previous messages.
+Metadata like user logins/logouts are sent as persistent messages, so that users can see who is logged in.

+In this chat context we could have just as well made all of the messages persistent.
+The split was made here, in order to be able to showcase how to mix both types of communication under one single client-facing SSE stream.

 To add:

 - Protobuf integration
 - K8s deployment
-- HTTP/2 ingress for K8s

 ## First steps